Insight: In Sudan, glimpses of an Arab spring

 MIXED MESSAGES

-Despite the growing problems, organizing protests isn't easy.
-Power cuts, unreliable cell phone networks and low internet usage make it hard to mobilize people through Facebook or Twitter as happened in Egypt.
+Despite the growing problems, organising protests isn't easy.
+Power cuts, unreliable cell phone networks and low internet usage make it hard to mobilise people through Facebook or Twitter as happened in Egypt.

 Activists are trying to link up with groups such as the people displaced by the Merowe dam, or poor farmers.